ExodusMovement/schemasafe/doc/samples/optional-ecmascript-regex.md

  * `Should start with ^ and end with $: "\\wcole" at #`

-## unicode characters do not match ascii ranges
+## patternProperties with ASCII ranges

 ### Schema